meilisearch/documentation/reference/features/filtering_and_faceted_search.md

             "Thriller"
         ],
         "rating": 4
     },
     …
 ]
 ```

-In order to be able to filter a query's results,  you must first configure your index by adding `director`, `release_date`, `genres`, and `rating` to the `filterableAttributes` index setting.
+If you want to enable filtering using `director`, `release_date`, `genres`, and `rating`, you must add these attributes to the [`filterableAttributes` index setting](/reference/api/filterable_attributes.md).

-Once that is done, you can restrict a search so it only returns movies released after March 18th 1995 with the following filter:
+You can then restrict a search so it only returns movies released after 18 March 1995 with the following filter:

 ```SQL
 release_data > 795484800